780nm/780nm.github.io/content/photography/film-tips.md

 # Picking an ISO

-You're gonna have probably 3 different classes of film you'll want to stock up:
+You're gonna have probably 3 different categories of film you'll want to stock up:
 - 50 - 200 ISO for general outdoor shooting
 - 400 ish for indoor shooting
 - 800 - 3200 for dusk and nighttime.

 With a fast lens, 50 - 200 will be fine for brighter indoor use.
 If you only have one roll, take a 160 - 200 ISO, it'll work out most of the time during the day, indoor and out.

-For indoor use, 400 ish ISO will be great, and with a fast lens shadowy areas will be ok too.
-You will have problems shooting 400 ISO outside, and will likely need to stop down your aperture if you don't have a camera with a very fast shutter speed (that's why something like a minolta a9 is so nice).
+For indoor use, 400 ish ISO will be great, and with a fast lens shadowy indoor areas will be ok too.
+You will have problems shooting 400 ISO outside, and will likely need to stop down your aperture if you don't have a camera with a very fast shutter speed (like a minolta a9).
 400 is another good ISO to always have.

 800+ ISO will not be a good experience outdoors, you will need a very narrow aperture to be able to use it.
 Great for low light indoors and dusk.
 1600+ ISO will be best for nighttime and dimly lit scenes.